Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV antenna.

 Follow any directions accompanying the attic antenna for the best results.
 The installation process will involve connecting the antenna to your home media wiring, so take proper precautions when proceeding with the installation.

 The main disadvantage is that roofing materials may prevent the antenna from picking up channels clearly.
-Other factors like fluorescent lights and computers may also have a negative effect on your TV receiving a clear picture from the antenna.
+Other factors like fluorescent lights and computers may also negatively affect your TV’s ability to receive a clear picture from the antenna.

 Outdoor TV Antenna